-We've partnered with Samaritan's Purse for this mission, and on November 6th the team at Pactech will spend an afternoon filling shoeboxes with many basic necessities and toys, hoping that the children receiving them would thoroughly enjoy and utilize every item.
-The shoeboxes are fully trackable and we will find out which country our boxes are headed to as soon as they have completed processing.
+We've partnered with Samaritan's Purse for this mission, and on November 6th, 2020 the team at Pactech spent an afternoon filling shoeboxes with many basic necessities and toys, hoping that the children receiving them would thoroughly enjoy and utilize every item.
+The shoeboxes are fully trackable and we've gotten word that children in Ecuador have received our gifts.

 We stand firm on the belief that every child should have the opportunity to learn and succeed in life, and we also believe that the items sent to them will greatly benefit their lives.
 Sending our love and care through these shoeboxes are one of the many ways we further our mission to put people first and equip the global community to thrive.